Home > Travel information > Inflight services > Electronic device policies

 Travelers are allowed to use headsets during taxi, takeoff and landing on aircraft that are equipped with seatback DIRECTV® and seatback on-demand entertainment.

 Travelers may always use any medically prescribed, physiological instrument, such as a hearing aid or a pacemaker.
+Please see the Special Travel Needs section for information on other medical assistive devices.

 - Portable electronic device policy FAQ